cwensel/cascading.multitool/README.txt

  It provides a simple command line interface for building data processing jobs.

+ Think of Multitool as 'grep' and 'sed' for Hadoop, that also supports joins.

  For example the following command,

    > hadoop jar multitool.jar source=input.txt select=Monday sink=outputDir